flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

 Data mapping defines how data from your query results gets transformed and assigned to specific table columns.

 :::info
-Mapping is **optional** - if not specified, Mission Control will automatically look for column names directly in the query results.
+Mapping is **optional** - if not specified, Mission Control automatically looks for column names directly in the query results.
 :::

 ### How Data Mapping Works

 When Mission Control executes your queries, it returns raw data objects.
 For each column, the system:

-1. **Checks for explicit mapping** → If a CEL expression is defined for the column
+1. **Checks for explicit mapping** → If a CEL expression defines the column
 2. **Falls back to direct lookup** → Looks for the column name directly in the query results
 3. **Defaults to null** → If neither mapping nor direct column name exists